firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/current-timestamptz.md

 # CURRENT_TIMESTAMPTZ

-Returns the current timestamp in the UTC time zone.
+Returns the current timestamp as a `TIMESTAMPTZ` value.

 ## Syntax
 {: .no_toc}